curityio/curity-operational-training/3-deployments-and-upgrades/README.md

 # Deploy to Real Environments

-These resources accompany the lessons from the [Deployments and Upgrades](https://curity.io/training/deployments-and-upgrades) course.\
+These resources accompany the lessons from the [Deployments and Upgrades](https://curity.io/training/deployments-and-upgrades) course.

-An example that deals with additional infrastructure and permissions from cloud environments.
+## Deployment Approach

+The deployment to a real cloud platform should perform the following steps.\
+You can use a Kubernetes cluster for the most complete deployment control.

+- Create a cluster.
+- Build a custom image of the Curity Identity Server that contains shared resources like configuration.
+- Deploy multiple replicas of the image to enable OAuth endpoints with high availability.
+- Expose OAuth endpoints at internet HTTPS URLs.
+- Create durable storage for the Curity Identity Server.
+- Integrate with managed services and use infrastructure security permissions.

-## Azure Container Apps Deployment
+## Run an Azure Container Apps Deployment

+The example deployment demonstrates that other options are also possible.\
-This particular deployment uses Azure Container Apps, with Azure SQL for storage.\
+It shows how to deploy the Curity Identity Server as Azure Container Apps, with Azure SQL for storage.

-First, create an Azure account like a free trial for developers.\
+First, create an Azure account, like a free trial for developers.\
 Install the Azure CLI, run `az login` and then run scripts in a numeric sequence:

 - ./1-create-environment.sh